Ghost: European folklore

 Belief in ghosts in European folklore is characterized by the recurring fear of "returning" or revenant deceased who may harm the living.
 This includes the Scandinavian gjenganger, the Romanian strigoi, the Serbian vampir, the Greek vrykolakas, etc. In Scandinavian and Finnish tradition, ghosts appear in corporeal form, and their supernatural nature is given away by behavior rather than appearance.
 In fact, in many stories they are first mistaken for the living.
 They may be mute, appear and disappear suddenly, or leave no footprints or other traces.

-English folklore is particularly notable for its numerous haunted locations.
+British folklore is particularly notable for its numerous haunted locations.

-Belief in the soul and an afterlife remained near universal until the emergence of atheism in the 18th century.
-In the 19th century, spiritism resurrected "belief in ghosts" as the object of systematic inquiry, and popular opinion in Western culture remains divided.

 South and Southeast Asia

 Indian subcontinent

 A bhoot or bhut (भूत, ભૂત, بهوت, ভূত, ଭୂତ) is a supernatural creature, usually the ghost of a deceased person, in the popular culture, literature and some ancient texts of the Indian subcontinent.

 North India

 Interpretations of how bhoots come into existence vary by region and community, but they are usually considered to be perturbed and restless due to some factor that prevents them from moving on (to transmigration, non-being, nirvana, or heaven or hell, depending on tradition).
 This could be a violent death, unsettled matters in their lives, or simply the failure of their survivors to perform proper funerals.

 In Central and Northern India, ojha or spirit guides play a central role.
 It duly happens when in the night someone sleeps and decorates something on the wall, and they say that if one sees the spirit the next thing in the morning he will become a spirit too, and that to a headless spirit and the soul of the body will remain the dark with the dark lord from the spirits who reside in the body of every human in Central and Northern India.
 It is also believed that if someone calls one from behind, never turn back and see because the spirit may catch the human to make it a spirit.

 Other types of spirits in Hindu mythology include Baital, an evil spirit who haunts cemeteries and takes demonic possession of corpses, and Pishacha, a type of flesh-eating demon.